liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-creating-working-prototype/07-implementing-portlet-actions.markdown

 First, the preferences are retrieved.
 Then the `guestbook-entries` preference is retrieved and converted to an `ArrayList` so that you can add an entry without worrying about exceeding the size of the array.
 Next, the name and message fields from your form are retrieved.
-Note that Liferay's `ParamUtil` class makes it very easy to retrieve URL parameters.
+Notice how Liferay's `ParamUtil` class makes it easy to retrieve URL parameters.

 Finally, the fields are combined into a `String` delimited by a caret, and the new entry is added to the `ArrayList`, which is then converted back to an array